oobabooga/text-generation-webui/Extensions.md

 | `def bot_prefix_modifier(string)`  | Applied in chat mode to the prefix for the bot's reply (more on that below). |
 | `def custom_generate_chat_prompt(...)` | Overrides the prompt generator in chat mode. |

-Additionally, the script may define two special global variables.
+Additionally, the script may define two special global variables:

 #### `params` dictionary